Rev. Dr. James D. Jackson

 Rev. Dr. James D. Jackson is currently the Senior Pastor of the Goodwin Memorial Baptist Church (GMBC) of Harrisburg, PA.

-Dr. Jackson is an Instructor for the Pennsylvania State Baptist Convention Congress of Christian Education, the Central Baptist Association Congress of Christian Education, Mt.
-Zion Institutional Revival of Steelton, Pa and the Christian Leadership Institute of Harrisburg Pa.
-He teaches courses in Developing a Christian Counseling Ministry, Black Male and Female in the Development of the Family, Technology and the Church, Developing a Christian Education Ministry, Introduction to Theology, Adolescence and Faith.
+Dr. Jackson has been an Instructor for the Pennsylvania State Baptist Convention Congress of Christian Education, the Central Baptist Association Congress of Christian Education, Mt.
+Zion Institutional Revival of Steelton, PA and the Christian Leadership Institute of Harrisburg Pa.
+He teaches courses in Developing a Christian Counseling Ministry, Black Male and Female in the Development of the Family, Technology and the Church, Developing a Christian Education Ministry, Introduction to Theology and Adolescence and Faith.

 Dr. Jackson received his undergraduate degree (BA) in Psychology from the University of Maryland, College Park.
 He did his graduate work at the University of Kansas where he received his Master’s and Ph.D., in Cognitive Experimental Psychology with a concentration in Gerontology.
-Upon graduation in 1992, he was one of only three African Americans to hold a Doctorate in this degree in the nation.
-Between 2004 and 2006, Dr. Jackson completed course work toward a Master of Theological Studies at Moravian Theological Seminary, in Bethlehem PA.
+From 2004 to 2006, Dr. Jackson started completing course work toward a Master of Theological Studies at Moravian Theological Seminary, in Bethlehem Pa.

-In 1991, he received a Minority Dissertation Fellowship Presented by the National Institute on Aging and in 1992 he was given an Outstanding Young Men of America Award.
-In 2004 and again in 2005 he received the Carpenter Scholarship presented by the E. Rhodes and Leona B. Carpenter Foundation to attend Moravian Theological Seminary.
+In 1991, he received one of the first Minority Dissertation Fellowship Presented by the National Institute on Aging.
+In 2004 and again in 2005 he received the Carpenter Scholarship presented by the E. Rhodes and Leona B. Carpenter Foundation to attended Moravian Theological Seminary.
 Additionally in 2005, he was awarded the Rev. Dr. Elaine Bogert Scholarship Award presented by Moravian Theological Seminary.

 In 2007 he received the Outstanding Teacher and Advisor Award presented by The P.A.C.
 Organization of Kutztown University (Participant, Academics and Campus Life).
 In 2006, 2007 and 2009 he received an Ambassador of Learning Award presented by Kutztown University.

-In 2010 Dr. Jackson was nominated for the 2010 Edition Who’s Who Among African Americans.
-In 2011 he was nominated for the 2011 Edition of Who’s Who Among Executives and Professionals.
+In 1992 he was given an Outstanding Young Men of America Award.
+In 2010 Dr. Jackson was nominated for Who’s Who Among African Americans and in 2011 he was nominated for Who’s Who Among African American Executives and Professionals.

-Dr. Jackson formally served on the Berks County Labor Council and is currently the Pennsylvania State Chairperson for Student-Faculty Liaison Committee of APSCUF (The Association of Pennsylvania State College and University Faculties)
+Dr. Jackson served on the Berks County Labor Council form 2008 to 2012 and is the former Chairperson of the Pennsylvania State Student-Faculty Liaison Committee of APSCUF (The Association of Pennsylvania State College and University Faculties)

-He is a Co-Author of two psychology text books entitled: “Understanding Psychology” now in its 6th edition (2011) and “Foundations in Human Development”, publication date 2012.
+He is a Co-Author of two psychology text books entitled: “Understanding Psychology” now in its 6th edition (2011) and “Charting the Human Development: A Life Span Perspective”, 1st edition (2012).

-He is a member of Omega Psi Phi Fraternity Inc., The Free and Accepted Masons of Pennsylvania and the Order of Eastern Star.
+He is a member of Alpha Mu Nu of Omega Psi Phi Fraternity Inc. serves as Chaplin.
+He is a member of the Free and Accepted Masons of Pennsylvania Wyoming Lodge #135 and the Order of Eastern Stars Virginia E Holland #86.

-He is married to Lisa Ann Jackson and they have one daughter Julaya Lei Bridgette and one son Ezra Daniel Jackson.
+He is married to Lisa Ann Jackson, they have one son Ezra Daniel Jackson and he has one daughter Julaya Lei Bridgette.